By Diana Simeon,

 Has your teen thought of joining the military to pay for college?
 There are several ways that the United States military helps its servicemen and women earn a four-year college degree.
 But it’s important to understand that while the military is certainly an alternative path to a degree, it’s not one to be taken lightly.
 Teenagers considering joining the military to pay for college must truly have a desire to serve in the military—because in return for those education benefits, they commit to serve in the military for a period of time.

 Joining the Military to Pay for College

 Here are the different ways the military helps students earn a college degree.

-- Service Academies.
 Lastly, teenagers can earn a bachelor’s degree at one of the five Service Academies in the United States.
-These are institutions run by the different branches of the U.S. military.
-For example, the U.S. Military Academy, also known as West Point, is run by the Army and the U.S. Naval Academy is run by the Navy.
+The different branches of the U.S. military run these institutions.
+For example, the Army runs the U.S. Military Academy, also known as West Point.
+And the Navy runs the U.S. Naval Academy.
 Competition for admittance to these academies is fierce.
 It requires students to be at the top of their class, with top scores, in top physical health, and with a recommendation from a member of Congress to boot.
-Graduates of the service academies—which are free— receive a bachelor of science and must commit to a minimum of five years of service.
+Graduates of the service academies—which are free—receive a bachelor of science and must commit to a minimum of five years of service.

 Stay tuned for a more in-depth look at ROTC in an upcoming issue of the magazine.

 Diana Simeon is Managing Editor of Your Teen.